Collaborative FleetStarted in December 2020

 The goal of the Collaborative Fleet project is to use deception technology to generate, share, and consume threat intelligence (TI) related to cyber-attacks carried out against Dutch Financial organizations.

 The envisioned solution helps resolving key issues of the current cybersecurity domain leveraging on proactive and offensive security to be one step ahead of the attackers, while generating actionable TI that not available on the market at the same time.
 The new TI is then shared across all PCSI core partners.

-During the Proof-of-Concept phase the project will gain hands-on practical experience with deception technology through the products made available by the vendors.
-The team will learn and understand the best ways to setup a deception environment and how to make it realistic enough for an attacker to reveal their TTPs.
-Finally, the team will study the quality of TI data relevant to Dutch Financial Organizations originating from the deception environment, and which cannot be obtained from existing TI feeds.
+In the second part of the Proof-of-Concept phase we gained hands-on practical experience with deception technology through the research platform deployed by the vendor.
+In a number of iterative red-team exercises the project team will learn and understand the best ways to fine-tune the deception environment and how to make the environment realistic enough for an attacker to reveal their TTPs.

 This project is part of the trend

 In the past, security defences were built around preventive measures.
 This was complemented with monitoring & response, to be able to detect attacks that circumvented preventive measures.
 But the gap between attackers' odds and defenders' strategy is still growing.
 That is why we also have to make use of predictive technologies (based on deep or reinforcement learning algorithms) to be able to better prepare for sophisticated attacks, and to support predictive or 'smart' decision making in cybersecurity or proactive risk management regarding cyberthreats.